 The World Health Organization (WHO) has provided clear guidance on the simple and critical measure we can all take to protect human health and reduce the spread of COVID-19: "Hands should be washed with soap and water."
 While clear and simple, this directive is far from attainable for the three billion people around the world who lack soap and water at home.

 While we don't yet know how many people will die from COVID-19, we do know that an estimated 842,000 people die every single year from a lack of safe drinking water and inadequate sanitation and hygiene.
 These deaths are almost entirely preventable - especially if we collectively made the extraordinary investments in solving these chronic problems that we are taking now with COVID-19.

 In the arid regions of Ethiopia and Kenya, where the Mortenson Center has extensive partnerships and programs, there remain shocking gaps in access to basic WASH.
 In Kenya about 35% of rural water pumps were broken before the 2016 drought.
 This increased to over 55% during the drought because of mechanical failures or depleted groundwater.
 In rural Kenya, only 59% of households have access to improved water sources, and only 10.1% have a place for handwashing with soap and water in their homes.
 In rural Ethiopia, 56% of households have an improved water source, while only 4% have a place to wash their hands with soap and water.

 The global community is responding to the COVID-19 pandemic, but in the process we are in danger of pulling resources away from addressing other chronic risks.
-The United States has even asked global partners to ship masks, gloves and ventilators previously deployed to support humanitarian and development response, back to the United States.
-And yet, other human health hazards - like climate change, drought, food and water security - have not gone away.
+Other human health hazards - like climate change, drought, food and water security - have not gone away.
 We must apply our ability to act collectively to solve these chronic global engineering and public health challenges.